-In accordance with the 2020 remuneration system, after the end of the respective performance period, the achievement factors are measured for the individual financial and non-financial performance targets.
+After the end of each financial year, the achievement factors are measured and recorded for the individual financial and non-financial performance targets in line with the "vesting logic" of the 2021 remuneration system.
 Intermediate values are interpolated on a straight-line basis.
-The weighted mean of the target achievement factors for the financial and non-financial performance targets forms the respective overall target achievement factor.
+The weighted average of the achievement factors for the financial and non-financial performance targets forms the basis for the respective total achievement factor.
 This is capped at 3 in each case.

-The resulting overall target achievement factors of the financial performance targets and the non-financial performance targets are used to calculate the overall target achievement factor of the LTI according to the defined weighting of the performance targets in relation to each other.
-The total achievement factor is capped at 3.
+The resulting total achievement factors of the financial performance targets are used to calculate the total achievement factor of the LTI for the respective year according to the defined weighting of the performance targets in relation to each other.
+This total achievement factor is likewise capped at 3.
+The total achievement factor of the LTI for the respective year performance period, the target achievement factor for the total four-year period is then calculated as the arithmetic mean of the target achievement in each of the four years.

-The target achievement factor calculated for the LTI as a whole is multiplied by the LTI target amount to give the payment amount.
+The target achievement factor calculated for the LTI for the four-year period as a whole is multiplied by the LTI target amount to give the payment amount.
 The payment amount is limited to a maximum of 200 per cent of the agreed individual target amount (payment cap).

-The remuneration amount calculated for the LTI is paid out two months after the end of the performance period of the LTI in question.
+The remuneration amount calculated for the LTI is paid out after the end of the performance period of the LTI in question.
 A requirement for this is that the entitled member of the Management Board of the company can prove the necessary investment in ordinary shares of the company according to the company's shareholding programme.
 If a member leaves the Management Board during a financial year, LTI entitlements not yet paid relating to the period before the end of the contract are paid pro rata temporis according to the originally agreed targets and at the originally agreed due dates.

-Details on the LTI in the financial year 2021/22 are provided below under "Variable Management Board remuneration in the financial year 2021/22".
+Details on the LTI in financial year 2022/23 are provided below under "Variable Management Board remuneration in financial year 2022/23".